-The term 'Liquidation Value' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Liquidation Value' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Liquidation Value represents the full value of a corporation’s complete range of physical assets if and when it declares bankruptcy or actually goes out of business.
 This value is compiled when every asset on the company books and balance sheet becomes tallied up.
 This value then includes real estate, equipment, factories, fixtures, and inventory.
 Those assets that are intangible would never be a part of the firm’s final liquidating value.